-Additional: shallow rooted perennial bunchgrasses
+Additional: shallow rooted bunchgrasses

-- Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): basin big sagebrush and bitterbrush will become decadent in the absence of fire and ungulate grazing.
-Grass and forb mortality will occur as tall shrubs increase.
-Some grasses and forbs are susceptible to hoof/foot traffic. - 14.
+- Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): mountain big sagebrush and bitterbrush will become decadent in the absence of fire and ungulate grazing.
+Grass and forb mortality will occur as tall shrubs increase. - 14.
 Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 5-10 percent to a depth of <0.1 inches.
 Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover.

-- 15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): is 300 pounds per acre (336 kilograms per hectare) in a year with normal temperatures and precipitation.
-Perennial grasses produce 55-65 percent of the total production, forbs 10-15 percent, and shrubs 20-30 percent. - 16.
+- 15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): is 800 pounds per acre (896 kilograms per hectare) in a year with normal temperatures and precipitation.
+Perennial grasses produce 50-60 percent of the total production, forbs 10-20 percent and shrubs 20-30 percent. - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: includes cheatgrass, leafy spurge, dalmatian toadflax, bulbous bluegrass, rush skeletonweed, musk and scotch thistle, and diffuse, Russian, and spotted knapweed. - 17.
-Perennial plant reproductive capability: all functional groups have the potential to reproduce in most years.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: includes cheatgrass, leafy spurge, dalmatian toadflax, bulbous bluegrass, Russian thistle, mustard, rush skeletonweed, musk and scotch thistle, and diffuse, Russian, and spotted knapweed.

+17. Perennial plant reproductive capability: all functional groups have the potential to reproduce in most years.